How to Protect an Individual Retirement Account / Arrangement (IRA) When Applying for Medicaid

 The Importance of Medicaid’s Asset and Income Limits

 To qualify for Medicaid, applicants need to meet two financial requirements – the asset limit and the income limit.
-Depending on your circumstances and location, IRAs can count against both limits, but they can also be exempt, or not count against the limits.
+Depending on your circumstances and location, IRAs can count against the asset limit or the income limit, but they can also be exempt.
 That also applies to 401(k)s, 403(b)s, Keoghs and TSAs, as do the rest of Medicaid’s IRA rules.

 These asset and income limits vary by the three types of Medicaid – Nursing Home Medicaid, Home and Community Based Service Waivers and Aged, Blind, and Disabled / Regular Medicaid.
 Nursing Home Medicaid provides long term care in approved nursing homes.
 Home and Community Based Service Waivers and Aged, Blind, and Disabled Medicaid offers long term care services and supports for Medicaid beneficiaries who live in their own or the home of a loved one, or in some cases assisted living residences, adult foster care and other residential settings.

 Medicaid’s asset and income limits also vary by state.
 However, even though there are many possible variations, the asset and incomes limits are low.
-Most states allow single applicants to have a maximum of $2,000 in assets and couples to have $3,000 or $4,000.
-New York allows individuals to have $16,800 in assets and couples to have $24,600 (in 2022), but those are by far the largest totals.
+As of 2025, most states allow single applicants to have a maximum of $2,000 in assets and couples to have a combined $3,000 or $4,000.
+But these limits do vary by state.
+In New York, for example, individuals can have up to $31,175 in assets and couples up to a combined $42,312.
+Illinoi allows single and married applicants to have $17,500.
+And there is no asset limit in California.

-As for income, it varies between $2,500 / month and $850 / month, again depending on type of Medicaid, state of residence and marital status.
-But all Nursing Home Medicaid beneficiaries are required to give most of that income to the state to help offset the cost of care, and some Waiver beneficiaries are required to do the same to offset assisted living expenses.
+As for income, the individual limit in 2025 is $2,901/month in most cases, but again that depends on the type of Medicaid, state of residence and marital status.
+But all Nursing Home Medicaid beneficiaries are required to give most of that income to the state to help offset the cost of care, and some HCBS Waiver beneficiaries are required to do the same to offset assisted living expenses.

 What is Counted as an Asset?